the-tatanka/personal-website/docs/miscellaneous/knowledge-transfer.md

 However, not all colleagues or teams agree to use one place to share information.

 Nevertheless, colleagues must be provided with a simple and effective way to exchange information within the company - the **intranet search**.

-Colleagues expect the intranet’s search to work like Google and are disappointed when it doesn't.
-Lack of success degraded trust and led employees to stop using search altogether, as they assumed it wouldn’t work.

 Design practices for improving intranet search: